MrHaribo/mrharibo.github.io/gettingstarted/index.md

 #### Docker Settings

 Use the Docker Settings section to test if your Docker installation works correctly with MicroNet.
-If you are using Docker Desktop everything should work right away and you can verify that by pressing the *Test Docker* button.
+If you are using Docker Desktop everything should work right away (assuming that *docker* command is available on the environment) and you can verify that by pressing the *Test Docker* button.
 If you are using Docker Toolbox specify the Docker Toolbox installation directory and also test your Docker Installation.
 Check the *use Docker Toolbox* checkbox accordingly.

 > The Docker Toolbox Directory should point to the directory of the Docker Toolbox installation containing the *docker* and *docker-compose* executables.